 Wearable Electronics – Applications, Challenges and Risks

 The earliest examples of wearable electronics technology are the spectacles and pocket watches that were invented centuries ago.
 With the advancement in technology, Internet of Things (IoT) and Ubiquitous Computing have combined to provide advanced high-performance gadgets that are capable of multitasking and communicate in real-time.
 Popular wearable devices that have made it to the market over the past decade include Google Glass, Apple watch, Samsung Galaxy Gear and Fitbit Health Bands.
 During this period, a larger interest and need for Wearable Computers, AR/VR Glasses have been fostering realizing tremendous opportunities in Industrial and Medical Applications.
-With the need for intelligent solutions on-the-go, Wearable technology will observe massive developments in the near future, giving it an edge over other technologies among technology enthusiasts and product developers.
+With the need for intelligent solutions on-the-go, Wearable technology and related Wearable Electronics Application Development will observe massive developments in the near future, giving it an edge over other technologies among technology enthusiasts and product developers.

 Wearable Electronics – Solutions and Applications